Holixus/nano-args/README.md

   1. long option name and 'type'
   2. option description

-There is more details about options format in docs for [node-getopt](https://github.com/jiangmiao/node-getopt).
+There are more details about options format in docs for [node-getopt](https://github.com/jiangmiao/node-getopt).

 ## Example